 Professor of English and American Literatures and Director of the Centre for Irish Studies.
 Chair of the Graduate Studies Board (oborová rada) for Anglophone Literatures and Cultures.

-Ondřej Pilný is the Chairperson of the International Association for the Study of Irish Literatures (IASIL, 2016-2022) and its bibliographer for the Czech Republic, former Vice-President of the European Federation of Associations and Centres of Irish Studies (EFACIS, 2013-2019), former member of the Executive Committee of the Irish Society for Theatre Research (ISTR, 2011-2019), committee member of the Irish Forum – Florence 2005 and co-editor of its Report (2006), member of the Czech Association for the Study of English (CZASE), and the German Society for the Study of Contemporary Drama in English (CDE).
+Ondřej Pilný is a past Chairperson of the International Association for the Study of Irish Literatures (IASIL, 2016-2022) and its bibliographer for the Czech Republic, former Vice-President of the European Federation of Associations and Centres of Irish Studies (EFACIS, 2013-2019), former member of the Executive Committee of the Irish Society for Theatre Research (ISTR, 2011-2019), committee member of the Irish Forum – Florence 2005 and co-editor of its Report (2006), member of the Czech Association for the Study of English (CZASE), and the German Society for the Study of Contemporary Drama in English (CDE).
 He was a visiting researcher at National University of Ireland, Galway (2012) and University of Oxford (2014), and a Visiting Professor at the University of Vienna (2017-18).

 Ondřej Pilný welcomes thesis proposals in the following areas:

 BA and MA: Irish literature and studies, modern and contemporary theatre and drama

 PhD: Modern and contemporary Irish literature in English, modern and contemporary theatre and drama (particularly Irish)

 If I am supervising your BA or MA Thesis and you wish to have it examined in autumn, please be advised that I must receive the complete text no later than 5 July.
 This must be preceded by regular submission of draft versions according to a schedule established on assignment of the thesis topic.